Citrix Secure Workspace Access

 To learn more on Citrix Workspace app refer to the Citrix Workspace app Reference Architecture.

-Citrix Access Control Use Cases
+Citrix Secure Workspace Access Use Cases

 Today organizations are turning towards Software as a Service (SaaS) solutions to address business requirements though often without taking the necessary security measures or maintaining the applications.
 Most SaaS application security failures spawned by users, not cloud providers.
 The organization must regulate its strategies to address these flaws.